OCamlPro/dirdiff/README.md

 Dirdiff is intended to work on large directories, thanks to multi-threading, and by not trying to display the diff of the files' content.

+It can be up to ten times faster than `diff -qNr`.

 Installation
 ------------